Kokkashugi: Comparisons with European fascism

-Early Kokkashugi is sometimes given the retrospective label "fascism", but this was not a self-appellation.
+Early Kokkashugi is sometimes given the retrospective label "fascism" by Marxist historians, but this was not a self-appellation.
 When authoritarian tools of the state such as the Kempeitai were put into use in the early Shōwa period, they were employed to protect the rule of law under the Meiji Constitution from perceived enemies on both the left and the right.

-Some ideologists, such as Kingoro Hashimoto, proposed a single-party dictatorship, based on populism, patterned after the European fascist movements.
-An Investigation of Global Policy with the Yamato Race as Nucleus shows the influence clearly.

 These geopolitical ideals developed into the Amau Doctrine (天羽声明), stating that Japan assumed total responsibility for peace in Asia, and can be seen later when Prime Minister Kōki Hirota proclaimed justified Japanese expansion into northern China as the creation of "a special zone, anti-communist, pro-Japanese and pro-Manchukuo" that was a "fundamental part" of Japanese national existence.

 Although the reformist right-wing, kakushin uyoku, was interested in the concept, the idealist right-wing, or kannen uyoku, rejected fascism as it rejected all things of Western origin.

 Because of the mistrust of unions in such unity, the Japanese went to replace them with "councils" (経営財団, keiei zaidan) in every factory, containing both management and worker representatives to contain conflict.
 This was part of a program to create a classless national unity.
-However, the nobles had a large amount of control in society in which there was no parallel in fascist countries..
+However, the nobles had a large amount of control in society in which there was no parallel in fascist countries.
 The most famous of the councils is the Teito Rapid Transit Authority (帝都高速度交通営団, Teito Kōsoku-do Kōtsū Eidan), which survived the dismantling of the councils under the US-led Allied occupation.
 The TRTA is now the Tokyo Metro.